 The DXT Ergonomic Mouse 2 from City Ergonomics is a fingertip vertical mouse designed to enable the hand and wrist to adopt a relaxed vertical posture.
 Control of the mouse is achieved by using the small muscles and joints of the fingers as opposed to the larger muscle groups of the shoulder and arm.
 Since the fingertips provide much greater precision than the arm, this makes the DXT mouse suitable for users seeking precision and fine control.
 The DXT Ergonomic Mouse 2 features light click buttons to minimize the effort required for clicking.
 The unique ambidextrous design enables the user to easily balance the workload between the left and right hands.

 The DXT Ergonomic Mouse 2 moves with minimal resistance, requiring nominal effort to accomplish effective cursor control.
 The weighted zinc base provides vertical stability and enhanced tactile feedback.
 There are four DPI (dots per inch) settings, further enhancing the sensitivity and increasing accuracy when performing fine cursor movements.
-This also permits the user to have greater control over the speed of the cursor when performing tasks requiring different degrees of control.
+This also permits individuals to have greater control over the speed of the cursor when performing tasks requiring varying degrees of control.
 The DXT Mouse 2 is also available in a convenient wireless version.

 Eliminates Static Grip Force - When using the DXT Ergonomic Mouse the user is able to lightly hold the mouse between the fingers and thumb.
 In fact, movement is actually easier to perform when less pressure is applied.
 This encourages the user to greatly reduce the level of force being exerted while "gripping" the mouse.
 Learn More about Static Grip Force When Using the Mouse.